Open Letter to Walmart on the Occasion of My Recent Bowel Trauma

 As an occasional frequenter of your stores, I have never been under the impression that yours are targeted toward the health-conscious consumer, which is to say that your shelves are stocked with the sort of food one would expect to find spilling out of the fever dreams of a diabetic nine-year-old asleep in the backseat of a discarded ’87 Buick in some rural Kentucky junkyard.

-The average girth of your typical Walmart shopper makes the suggestion of rice cakes, much less fresh produce and reduced-calorie margarine, likely to incite a riot of goiter-wielding behemoths demanding to know why precious shelf space was wasted on such atrocities in place of the Chips Ahoy, Double Stuffed Oreos, and Ranch-style Doritos.
+The average girth of your typical Walmart shopper makes the suggestion of rice cakes, much less fresh produce and reduced-calorie margarine, likely to incite a riot of goiter-wielding behemoths demanding to know why precious shelf space was wasted on such atrocities in place of the Chips Ahoy, Double Stuffed Oreos, and Cool Ranch-flavor Doritos.

-Suffice to say, the concept of moderation, regular exercise, vitamins, and the food pyramid are as unfamiliar to your shoppers as birth control is to South America, and healthy options like tuna fish in general, much less its low sodium option, appear nowhere on the radar screens of their foggy consciousness.
+Suffice to say, the concept of moderation, regular exercise, vitamins, and the food pyramid are as unfamiliar to your shoppers as birth control is to Utah, and healthy options like tuna fish in general, much less its low sodium option, appear nowhere on the radar screens of their foggy consciousness.

 Thus I was thoroughly vexed to find that of your choices of packaged tuna tucked quietly in the bottom corner of a forgotten shelf, your store chose only to stock the low-sodium and not the fully-salted variety that, apart from covering up the taste of low-grade seafood, also better preserves its contents against the desiccating ravages of decomposing flesh.